 Best car insurance companies in Montana

-To find the best car insurance companies in Montana, we use our proprietary Bankrate scoring model.
-We choose the best options based on our knowledge of the insurance industry, rates, coverage options and discounts.
+To find the best car insurance companies in Montana, we use our proprietary Bankrate Score, which we calculate by weighing several different factors for each company and assigning a rating, with five being the highest possible score.
+We choose the best options based on our knowledge of the insurance industry, rates provided by Quadrant Information Services, coverage options and discounts.
 We also look at sources that provide in-depth research into the insurance industry, including ratings from marketing research company J.D.
 Power’s 2021 U.S. Auto Insurance Study for performance in customer service.
 Based on these factors and more, these are the best car insurance companies for your Montana policy.

 |Company insurance||Bankrate Score||Average annual full coverage premium||J.D.
 Power customer satisfaction score|